jpweideman/DL-Storm-Initiation-Nowcasting/README.md

 #### Storms with Displacement (Accounting for Wind)
 ![Storm Animation with Wind](storm_with_wind.gif)

-<small>Note: The visualization above show storms in Cartesian coordinates for clarity, but it does not address an issue: storms moving over the radar center (crossing the 0°/360° azimuth boundary).
-In the actual implementation, we use an azimuth wrapping approach to handle this circular coordinate system properly to ensure accurate storm tracking also when a storm moves over the center of the radar.</small>
+<sup>Note: The visualization above show storms in Cartesian coordinates for clarity, but it does not address an issue: storms moving over the radar center (crossing the 0°/360° azimuth boundary).
+In the actual implementation, we use an azimuth wrapping approach to handle this circular coordinate system properly to ensure accurate storm tracking also when a storm moves over the center of the radar.</sup>